akuse-app/akuse/README.md

 ```

 ## Known Issues
-* Some UI elements are not responsive
+* Some anime don't work because of different names as compared to AniList
-* Some animes don't work because of different names as compared to AniList
+* Some UI elements may not be responsive
 * "Delete" button in List Editor don't work (can't figure out why)
 * Logout button only disconnects you from your AniList account, does not close the app instance